Laura Ingalls Wilder

 1888, Spring.
 Almanzo and Laura suffer from diphtheria.
 Almanzo resumes work too soon and suffers a relapse causing a stroke that leaves him partially paralyzed.
 Even though he recovers from the paralysis, he has permanently crippled feet.

-1888, August.
-A baby is born on August 12, lives 12 days and is buried in De Smet, South Dakota.
+1889, August.
+A baby is born the first of August and dies August 12, buried in De Smet, South Dakota.

 1889, August 23.
 Laura and Almanzo lose their home to fire.
 They build a two-room shanty on the claim.